 Students can join GPUTC in year 10 or year 12 and enjoy learning in our new £12 million state-of -the-art building, using industry leading-facilities and equipment.

-Our mission is simple; to provide an outstanding educational experience that will equip our students with the technical skills and practical work experience needed to get a head start in their chosen technical career.
+Our mission is; to provide an outstanding educational experience that will equip our students with the technical skills and practical work experience needed to get a head start in their chosen technical or STEM based career.

 What is a UTC?

 Local businesses sponsoring us and our students are an appealing element of being a UTC.
-Our sponsors, and many other organisations, want high calibre people with the right skills to become valuable employees and, as a result they play a key role in forming the curriculum.
-The university designation flags both our sponsorship by the HE sector and that fact that our technical focuses are a great preparation for University as well as work.
+Our sponsors, and many other organisations want high calibre people with the right skills to become valuable employees and, as a result, they play a key role in forming the curriculum.
+The university designation flags both our sponsorship by the HE sector and the fact that our technical focuses are a great preparation for University as well as work.

 UTCs are open to students from the age of 14 through to 19, allowing pupils to engineer their career at a key age in their lives when they’re more aware of their interests and begin to realise future aspirations.
 A UTC provides the opportunity to work alongside like-minded students who share common interests in the UTC’s specialisms.